stephansturges/Tator/readme.md

 - Activate a classifier by picking its `.pkl` artifacts or by selecting a completed training run; metadata auto-selects the correct CLIP backbone and labelmap.
 - Guidance text explains backbone auto-detection when a `.meta.pkl` file accompanies the classifier.

+### Predictors Tab
+- Choose how many SAM predictors stay resident (current + optional next/previous) so you can preload in whichever direction you travel.
+- See live stats for active/loaded slots, predictor RAM consumption, total FastAPI RAM usage, and free system memory.
+Values refresh automatically every few seconds while the tab is open.
+- The Label Images tab respects this budget immediately: with 1 predictor only the current image stays hot, with 2 the “next” image preloads, and with 3 you also keep the previous image ready for instant backtracking.

 ## Command-Line Training
 The UI shares its engine with `tools/train_clip_regression_from_YOLO.py`:
 ```bash